lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 [^21]: Another reasonable approach might be take the arithmetic mean of all individual human compactness scores.
 In that case the district-level human compactness score would be $0.59 + 0.94 + 0.45 / 3 = 0.66$, basically identical to the value we obtained.
-I suspect that both approaches will give largely the same results.

 Finally, we obtain the districting plan's *plan-level* compactness score by taking the simple arithmetic mean of all district-level compactness scores.